- Meniscus Tear & Surgery

 How can I learn more about a torn meniscus?

-To learn more about a torn meniscus or torn meniscus surgery, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about a torn meniscus or torn meniscus surgery, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.